 07. Sony Alpha a6000

-With a 24 MP and APS-C CMOS sensor, this mirrorless camera produces top quality images and videos.
+With a 24 MP and APS-C CMOS sensor, the Sony Alpha a6000 mirrorless camera produces top quality images and videos.
 It operates wee at temperatures as low as 0°C and as high as 40°C. it snaps photos at 11 FPS continuous shooting.
 It has a Hybrid AF with 179-point focal-plane phase-detection augmented by 25 contrast-detect points.

 With so much cool and advanced features packed in this camera, you should enjoy a breezy photography life, whether shooting fast-moving objects or stills in dark scenery.
 It is great for beginners, especially those who want to pursue photography as a profession.
 Also, share your footage with others via your smartphone by using the Wi-Fi functionality of this mirrorless camera.